Society for Radiological Protection: History

 In 2000, the society set up RPA2000 with The Institute of Physics and Engineering in Medicine; the Institute of Radiation Protection and the Association of University Radiation Protection Officers.
 RPA2000 is the sole certifier of competence in radiation protection practice.
 The Society for Radiological Protection is the major stakeholder in RPA2000.

 The society received its royal charter in 2007, and in 2008 registered as charity number 1122804.

 Chartered Status

 The Society of Radiological Protection was granted a Royal Charter in 2007.
 This formally recognised radiation protection as a profession and allowed the creation of the title Chartered Radiation Protection Professional, with suitably qualified members being entitled to use the post-nominal letters CRadP.

 Rising Generations Group

 Set up in early 2010 to promote less experienced radiation protection professionals in the Society, and to focus on the needs of newer members.
 The aim of the group is to help members develop their careers in the field of radiation protection.
 It is open to any member of the society who would be interested in establishing or progressing their career.
-The group is currently looking for a representative from the medical sector to join.